|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-Until 1973, this aircraft remained in situ in a mangrove swamp near near Cape Wom
+Until 1972, this aircraft remained in situ partially submerged in a mangrove swamp near Cape Wom (Wom Point).

 Export & Display

 During the early 1980s, this aircraft was purchased by Justin Hoisington and shipped to the United States and stored in a hanger at Chino Airport.